Air Quality Fact Sheet

-How is air quality monitored?
+How are metals in air monitored?

-Measures of lead, arsenic and other particles in the air are taken at two testing locations in the Lower Columbia: Butler Park and Birchbank.
-Readings are taken over 24 hour periods.
+- Measures of lead, arsenic and other particles in the air are taken at two testing locations in the Lower Columbia: Butler Park and Birchbank.
+Readings are taken over 24-hour periods.

 - Dustfall measurements are collected on a monthly basis at Birchbank, Downtown Trail, Columbia Avenue, Columbia Gardens, Tadanac, Kootenay Boundary Regional Hospital, Glenmerry, Oasis, Stoney Creek, Waneta and Warfield.

 How is dust controlled in the community?